Update: February 8, 2021

 Communication is key!

 Please, communicate within your match to discuss how you will continue to stay connected.
 Check-in with each other to see how you are handling the changes.
-Discuss expectations with each other so that there is a clear understanding of what will happen in the coming weeks when physical outings are on hold.
+Discuss your exposure levels and any health risks you face.
+Discuss expectations with each other so that there is a clear understanding of what will happen in the coming weeks in regards to virtual or in-person outings.
+We encourage compassion and empathy during these transitions.

 Safety is our number one priority.
-Please, respect these public health guidelines so that we can get through this wave quickly, and resume our activities.
+Please, respect these public health guidelines so that we can continue to move in the right direction and protect our community.

 Stay safe everyone.
 Be patient and kind with each other.
 We’re here to chat if you need additional support.